DarkoGNU/DarkoGNU.github.io/_pages/skills.md

 ## Game server configuration and management

-Among my friends, I'm always the guy who will set up a game server, configure it and install some plugins.
+Among my friends, I'm always the guy who will set up a game server, configure it, and install some plugins.
 It always goes in pair with GNU/Linux administration, as I'm not fond of dedicated game hosting.
-I prefer to buy a VPS, SSH into it and configure everything manually.
+I prefer to buy a VPS, SSH into it, and configure everything manually.
 I like to be in full control.

-I'm experienced with hosting these games: Minecraft, Terraria, ARK: Survival Evolved, Assetto Corsa and
-Counter-Strike: Global Offensive.
+I'm experienced with hosting these games: Minecraft, Terraria, ARK: Survival Evolved, Assetto Corsa, and Counter-Strike: Global Offensive.

 ## C++

-This is the language I've used for my Logo language interpreter, [SimpleLogo](https://github.com/DarkoGNU/SimpleLogo).
+This is the language I've used for my [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)) language interpreter, [SimpleLogo](https://github.com/DarkoGNU/SimpleLogo).
 It interprets simple scripts that describe a turtle's path.
 With simple recursion and a few lines of code, beautiful images are generated.

-SimpleLogo is one of my most algorithmically advanced projects, as interpreting a language that supports recursion isn't an easy task, even if it's a very simple programming language.
+SimpleLogo is one of my most algorithmically advanced projects, as interpreting a language that supports recursion isn't an easy task, even when it's a very simple programming language.

 I'm also a contributor to [Cuberite](https://github.com/cuberite/cuberite), an open-source Minecraft server.